Arsenal need much more from Mesut Ozil | Goal.com

 When Arsenal confirmed on February 1 2018 that Mesut Ozil had finally put pen to paper and committed to a new contract, the news was greeted by near universal approval.

-At the time, Ozil has been playing some of his best football in years and the new deal also helped cushion the blow of losing Alexis Sanchez to Manchester United.
+At the time, Ozil had been playing some of his best football in years and the new deal also helped cushion the blow of losing Alexis Sanchez to Manchester United.

 He may have been approaching his 30s, but Ozil was still widely regarded as one of Europe’s premier playmakers and Arsenal tied him up until the summer of 2021.